freistli/SummaryAddIn/README.md

   This add in uses the same project structure, and Taskpane.js contains the main logic.

-  The Add-In can be tested in Classic Outlook, and Web Outlook.
+  The Add-In can be tested in Classic Outlook, New Outlook, and Web Outlook.

 2. If you are in debug phase, enable CORS for https://localhost:3000 on the service endpoint.